tobiaslocker/anything-you-should-know/book-notes/building-microservices.md

 > "be worried about what happens between the boxes, and be liberal in what happens inside"

 > ...I called this onion architecture, as it had lots of layers and made me cry when we had to cut through it.

+> ...short-term gain for long-term pain...

+> “Be conservative in what you do, be liberal in what you accept from others.” - Postel’s Law (otherwise known as the robustness principle)